The chemicals in tobacco smoke harm your heart and blood vessels in many ways. For example, they:

 Smoking and Heart Disease Risk

-Smoking is a major risk factor for coronary heart disease (CHD).
-CHD is a condition in which plaque builds up inside the coronary arteries.
+Smoking is a major risk factor for coronary heart disease, a condition in which plaque builds up inside the coronary arteries.
 These arteries supply your heart muscle with oxygen-rich blood.

 When plaque builds up in the arteries, the condition is called atherosclerosis.